 Note: Some operating systems support a larger value than the default.
 If necessary, this can be used to avoid reaching the connection limit.

 To run the listener with the backlog option switched on, use the RUNMQLSR -B command.
-For information about the RUNMQLSR command, see "runmqlsr (Run listener)" in the MQSeries System Administration book.
+For information about the RUNMQLSR command, see the MQSeries System Administration book.